-Committee Recommendation: The Administrative Committee reviewed this item on January 15, 2020 and recommended approval.
+Committee Recommendation: The Administrative Committee reviewed this item on

+January 15, 2020 and recommended approval.

-CEQA Compliance: This action does not constitute a project as defined by the California Environmental Quality Act Guidelines Section 15378.
+CEQA Compliance: This action does not constitute a project as defined by the California

 This report relates to the original CAWD/PBCSD Wastewater Reclamation Project (Phase I) only and does not contain any information related to the CAWD/PBCSD Recycled Water Expansion Project (Phase II).
 On December 10, 1992, the Monterey Peninsula Water Management District (MPWMD or District) sold \$33,900,000 worth of variable rate certificates of participation to finance the wastewater reclamation project in Pebble Beach.
 The tables below summarize the investment information on funds held for future use, disbursements, and interest rate trends on the outstanding certificates for the period July 1, 2019 through December 31, 2019.
-During the first reporting period in 2006, the Wastewater Reclamation Project's (Project) Operations and Maintenance Reserve and Renewal and Replacement Reserve accounts were transferred to the Carmel Area Wastewater District in accordance with the Project's Operations and Maintenance account (Bank of America) and Certificate of Participation accounts (U.S. Bank) remain under the control of the District and will continue to be reported on this report and future reports.
+During the first reporting period in 2006, the Wastewater Reclamation Project's (Project) Operations and Maintenance Reserve and Renewal and Replacement Reserve accounts were transferred to the Carmel Area Wastewater District in accordance with the Project's Amended Construction and Operations Agreement dated December 15, 2004.
+The Project's Operations and Maintenance account (Bank of America) and Certificate of Participation accounts (U.S. Bank) remain under the control of the District and will continue to be reported on this report and future reports.

-Par of 1992 Certificates
+Par of 1992 Certificates \$33,900,000